7 Awesome Things to do at Red Rocks with Kids

 Going to a concert at Red Rocks is one of the most memorable things you can do!

 While Red Rocks hosts many lesser-known artists, they also host some big name artists.
 Dave Matthews, Michael Franti, Incubus, Lauren Daigle, and even the Beatles at one time are a few that have come through through the years.
-I’ve seen a few including Harry Connick Jr, The Fray and The Piano Guys and it was awesome.

-There are plenty of concession stands and restaurants, but here’s the cool thing: you’re actually allowed to bring your own food and non-alcoholic drink.
+There are plenty of concession stands and restaurants, but here’s the cool thing: you’re typically allowed to bring your own food and non-alcoholic drink*.
 Just make sure the food is in a clear plastic bag (and that fruits and veggies are sliced up).

 Red Rocks Trading Post entrance